Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity: Introduction

-It has been frequently observed that extremely complicated models which interpolate training data can also achieve nearly zero generalization error, which contradicts an important concept of the classical statistical learning framework in which a careful regularization is inevitable to achieve small generalization error \citep{Zhang2017, Belkin2019}.
-Recently, this phenomenon has been confirmed both empirically and theoretically in the context of linear regression \citep{Bartlett2020, Holzmuller2020, Hastie2022}, and it turned out that a (nearly) zero ridge parameter can be optimal in the overparameterized regime of $p > n$ (called \textit{benign overfitting}). \citet{Kobak2020} showed that the optimal ridge parameter can be negative using one-component covariance model in the overparameterized regime, and \citet{Tsigler2020} further showed that negative regularization can achieve small generalization error than nearly zero regularization under specific spiked covariance models. \citet{Wu2020} also provided general conditions when the optimal ridge parameter is negative in the overparameterized regime.
+The benign overfitting phenomenon has been extensively studied in linear regression models \citep{Bartlett2020, Holzmuller2020, Hastie2022}. \citet{Kobak2020} showed that the optimal ridge parameter can be zero or negative when a one-component covariance model is assumed in the overparameterized regime, and \citet{Tsigler2020} further showed that negative regularization can achieve smaller generalization error than nearly zero regularization under specific spiked covariance models. \citet{Wu2020} also provided general conditions for which the optimal ridge parameter is negative in the overparameterized regime.
 Our findings are consistent with the above results concerning linear regression, and provide conditions when negative regularization is needed in the context of linear classification.
-Note that $\mdp$, which is a ridgeless estimator in the classification setting, successfully interpolates independent test data when the variables are weakly correlated.
-The projected ridged linear discriminant vector with a negative ridge parameter interpolates independent test data when the variables are strongly correlated and both classes have equal tail eigenvalues.
-In the linear classification setting, the generalization error of maximum margin classifiers is also examined in the overparameterized regime \citep{Montanari2019, Chatterji2021}.